hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 > Note that we also had to switch to using named dependencies.
 > This was required since the first input, `zipf_text.py`, should
 > not be in the list of input files.
+{: .callout}

+> ## Inputs: named vs indexed?
 >
-> It is the author's opinion that in most cases, named dependencies
+> Having seen the use of both named and indexed dependencies, which
+> approach do you prefer?
+>
+> Which approach do you think leads to
-> lead to Snakefiles that are easier to read and maintain.
+> Snakefiles that are easier to read and maintain?
-{: .callout}
+{: .discussion}

 The use of a list for the input files illustrates a key feature of Snakemake:
 **Snakefiles are just Python code.**